exercism/elm/generate_practice_exercise/README.md

 The generator creates `tests/Tests.elm` from the values found in the `canonical-data.json` file in `problem-specifications`.

 The tests will need to be modified to match the API from `src/<ExerciseName>.elm`.
-The test names should be kept as they are, the test data will require transformation but should remain in some form, and comments can be deleted.
+The file structure and test names should be kept as they are, the test data will require transformation but should remain the same in substance, and comments can be deleted.
+Don't forget to un-comment every `skip <|` except on the first test.

 Please mind that tests that have been re-implemented need to be removed.